Can we ever hope to breathe easy again?

 Like an annual ritual, once the levels of particulate matter rise to ten times the safe limits, air pollution becomes a matter of public concern for these few weeks, and then is immediately forgotten once the skies clear.
 But the problem hasn’t gone away.
 “Even on a day when we can see blue skies, the air is polluted – say two or three times the safe limit,” says Navroz Dubash, a professor at New Delhi-based Centre for Policy Research and coordinator of the initiative on climate, energy, and environment.

-during the winter months were biomass and garbage burning in the city, vehicular emission, secondary compounds, industry, and dust from roads, construction, and demolition.
+Research has shown that the major sources of particulate matter pollution during the winter months were biomass and garbage burning in the city, vehicular emission, secondary compounds, industry, and dust from roads, construction, and demolition.
 Crop burning only actually accounts for 5% over the whole season, although on certain days – during the weeks of field clearing – it contribute to 48% of the overall pollution.

-Paddy cultivation was not a traditional farming method in the region due to its high water requirement, but this changed with in the late 1950s.
+Paddy cultivation was not a traditional farming method in the region due to its high water requirement, but this changed with India’s Green Revolution in the late 1950s.
 The government provided farmers with free electricity, and unlimited water.
 Farmers earned more from their rice crop, so the practice spread, and continued to expand with mechanised harvesting in the mid-1980s.

 To address air pollution in Delhi, we need systemic change in farming practices north of the city ... but that won’t be enough